Table of Contents

 Uses by pathologists

-- Differentiate malignant effusions (MOC31 membranous and EZH2 nuclear staining) from benign effusions (Diagn Cytopathol 2017;45:118, Diagn Cytopathol 2014;42:111)
+- Differentiates malignant effusions (MOC31 membranous and EZH2 nuclear staining) from benign effusions (Diagn Cytopathol 2017;45:118, Diagn Cytopathol 2014;42:111)

-- Differentiate squamous cell carcinoma (> 35% staining) from normal skin (< 5% stain) and actinic keratosis (< 15% staining) (Eur J Dermatol 2014;24:41)
+- Differentiates squamous cell carcinoma (> 35% staining) from normal skin (< 5% staining) and actinic keratosis (< 15% staining) (Eur J Dermatol 2014;24:41)

-- Differentiate invasive high grade urothelial carcinoma (high intensity and percentage in staining) of the bladder from noninvasive low grade urothelial carcinoma and carcinoma in situ (low intensity and percentage in staining) (Urol Oncol 2012;30:428)
+- Differentiates invasive high grade urothelial carcinoma (high intensity and percentage in staining) of the bladder from noninvasive low grade urothelial carcinoma and carcinoma in situ (low intensity and percentage in staining) (Urol Oncol 2012;30:428)

-- Differentiate malignant (positive) and benign (negative) hepatic tumors (Diagn Pathol 2012;7:86)
+- Differentiates malignant (positive) from benign (negative) hepatic tumors (Diagn Pathol 2012;7:86)

 Prognostic factors

-- High expression is an unfavorable prognostic marker in
+- High expression is an unfavorable prognostic marker in:

 - Cholangiocarcinoma (overexpression of EZH2 / SUZ12 / EED) (Pathol Res Pract 2019;215:152451)